Grace Antony

-Grace Antony (born 9 April 1997) is an Indian actress, model and classical dancer who works in the Malayalam film industry.
-Her debut film was Happy Wedding (2016) at the age of 18.
+Grace Antony aka Mary Gracy is an Indian actress, model and classical dancer who works in the Malayalam film industry.
+Her debut film was Happy Wedding (2016).

 She rose to fame after her performance in the Mollywood hit film Kumbalangi Nights (2019).
 She achieved further critical and commercial success for her lead roles in films like Thamaasha (2019), Halal love story (2020), Saajan Bakery Since 1962 (2021), Kanakam Kaamini Kalaham (2021), Rorschach (2022) and Appan (2022).

-Early life
+Personal life

-She is from Mulamthuruthy.
-She is a Post-Graduate, and also received her bachelor's degree in Bharatanatyam.
+Grace Antony married music composer Aby Tom Cyriac on 9 September 2025 in a private ceremony at the Our Lady of Dolours Roman Catholic Church, Thuthiyoor, Kerala, after being in a relationship for nine years.